vickmuir/Backup/mssql-plugin.md

 To install the plug-in, run the Agent installation kit.
 The plug-in appears as an option on the **Custom Setup** page.

-Before you install the MSSQL plug-in for your Microsoft Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.
+Before you install the MSSQL plug-in for your Microsoft Windows server, stop both {{site.data.keyword.backup_notm}} services in `services.msc`.</br>
+Review the Release Notes to ensure that the Backup agent version is compatible with the SQL version of your database.
 {:tip}

-1. Browse to `c:\installs\evault` folder and run the .exe file with the higher revision number.
+1. Run the Agent installation package.
 2. At the language screen, click **OK**.
 3. At the welcome screen, click **Next**.
 4. Select the **Modify installation**, and click **Next**.